mjgasior/cracker_mobile/README.md

 Success
 ```

+## Snippets:

+- `flutter pub run build_runner build --delete-conflicting-outputs` - force generation of the JSON deserialization files

 ## Packages:

+- `build_runner` - provides a concrete way of generating files using Dart code (used to generate JSON deserialization class files in `json_serializable`)
 - `flutter_appauth` - a well-maintained wrapper package around AppAuth for Flutter developed by Michael Bui.
 AppAuth authenticates and authorizes users and supports the PKCE extension
 - *(not yet migrated)* `flutter_localizations` - package that specifies additional `MaterialApp` properties that include localization
 - `flutter_secure_storage` - library to securely persist data locally